containers/build/Documentation/subcommands/end.md

 either the current directory or the directory specified via the `--work-path` flag.

-If the build was a success and an ACI is to be produced, the `write` command must be called before `end`, otherwise the build will be lost.
+If the build was a success and an image is to be produced, the `write` command must be called before `end`, otherwise the build will be lost.